 And I think he makes a compelling point.

-This thing in just broad political terms, it unites Democrats, sharply divides Republicans, while advancing Democratic priorities.
+Like this thing is bad across the board, but among its many other flaws, this thing, in just broad political terms, it unites Democrats, sharply divides Republicans while advancing Democratic priorities.

-And it does so in a way that's really offensive to our voters, to Republican voters and to many who may not even be Republicans, but who nonetheless find this offensive.
+And it does so in a way that's really offensive to our voters, to Republican voters, and to many who may not even be Republicans, but who nonetheless find this offensive.

-Especially uh after the border security provisions proved not to do what we needed them to do.
+I don't know why we're doing that, especially after the border security provisions proved not to do what we needed them to do, and we said those are insufficient, and all but four Republicans voted against that package.

-Then immediately uh we gave up our leverage.
+Then immediately we gave up our leverage.

 Let me go back to this supplemental impeachment time bomb, as they're calling it.

-You know, President Trump has said that, you know, if he became president again that he'd bring an end to this war and he'd do it expeditiously.
+You know, President Trump has said that, you know, if he became president again, that he'd bring an end to this war and he'd do it expeditiously.

 These funds expire September 30th, 2025, nearly a year into a possible second term of President Trump.

-I think it could easily become such.
+I think it could easily become such, but here's another way of viewing it.

-Look, if the Democrats have the chance, if they control the House of Representatives, they're going to find it something on which to impeach them.
+Look, if the Democrats have the chance, if they control the House of Representatives, they're going to find something on which to impeach them.

 We know that because they did it twice within two years.